MaxSmeets/Eryndor/01-geography/landmarks/the_heartwood.md

 - **Cycle of Life and Decay:** The tree absorbs corruption and rebirths it as pure energy, maintaining equilibrium.

 ### Symbiotic Relationships
-- **Wardens:** Awakened from its bark, they act as its will made manifest.
+- **Wardens:** Initially carved from its bark and imbued with the strength of Nythra's mightiest stags, they lie dormant within the tree until awakened.
+When a Warden falls, its body becomes a grove whose roots reconnect to the Heartwood, returning its energy to the forest's magical ecosystem.
 - **Flora and Fauna:** Plants and creatures near the Heartwood are twisted by its magic—some become sentient, others grow monstrous.
 - **Druids and Mages:** Rare individuals who brave the forest seek its sap or leaves for rituals, but most who try are consumed or driven mad.